Summoner-Network/.github/README.md

 </summary>
 <br>

+Once you have composed your SDK recipe, proceed as follows.

 **Run the installer.** Choose **either** approach, both will complete the same setup.

 * **Either** run in the current shell so `venv/` auto-activates: